-Day 2: Delhi
+DAY 2: DELHI

-Today is a full day of sightseeing around Old and New Delhi, involving approximately four hours on foot.
-Your exploration of Delhi begins with a drive past the Red Fort, before strolling through the fascinating Chandni Chowk Bazaar to Jama Masjid.
-Next take a rickshaw ride to Asia's largest spice market - Khari Baoli, then stop briefly at India Gate to take some photos, pass by Rashtrapati Bhavan and continue to Gandhi Smriti.
+Today starts with a brief tour introduction and then full day of sightseeing around Old and New Delhi, involving approximately four hours on foot.
+Your exploration of Delhi begins with a drive past the Red Fort before enjoying a stroll through the fascinating Chandni Chowk Bazaar to Jama Masjid.
+Stop briefly for a photo opportunity at India Gate drive by Rashtrapati Bhavan and continue to Gandhi Smriti.
 End the day at Qutab Minar.